 The octopus, like the squid, has a beaked mouth and long tentacles.
-But, octopuses have eight, where squid have a total of ten.
+But octopuses have eight, whereas squid has a total of ten.
 Their soft bodies are easily malleable, allowing them to move through small gaps.
 They also move through the expulsion of jet water, like squid.
 Also, like squid, they are thought to be quite intelligent.
 The octopus has the interesting ability to walk on two rear appendages along the seafloor while the other six seek out food.
 Their beaks are located underwear their arms, and they’re used to tear up food into smaller bits and make it easier to consume.

 The largest known octopus species is the giant Pacific octopus that weighs in at around 33 pounds and with an arm span of fourteen feet.
 But, much larger specimens have been claimed to exist.
 They lack a skeletal structure, part of what allows them to squeeze through small spaces.
-Unlike the squid, there are a wide variety of body shapes among octopi.
-Some are quite small and rounded while others are longer and slimmer.
+Unlike squid, there are a wide variety of body shapes among octopi.
+Some are quite small and rounded, while others are longer and slimmer.
 For example, the Grimpothethis or dumbo octopus belongs to the former body shape category.

 Octopus Habitat, Diet, and Mating Practices

-Octopus live throughout the ocean but prefer areas of coral reefs and among the seed.
+Octopuses live throughout the ocean but prefer areas of coral reefs and among the seed.
 Some live in deeper areas of the ocean, including abyssal depths.

-When reproducing, the male uses one arm, known as a hectocotylus, to move the packets of sperm into the female’s mantle cavity.
+When reproducing, the male octopus uses one arm, known as a hectocotylus, to move the packets of sperm into the female’s mantle cavity.
 Like with squid, there are a few species that change color while undergoing the courtship and reproduction process.
 With the giant Pacific octopus, the female lays strings of eggs in a crevice and guards them for months, around a total of 160 days.

 What is the difference between an octopus and a squid?

-Is calamari a squid or an octopus?
+Is Calamari a squid or an octopus?